Financial Poise

 Give Up Diet Soda, Limit Antibiotic Use, and Eat Fermented Foods

-Over the last five years, there have been exciting research breakthroughs linking gut health and your brain, immunology, and overall health.
+Over the last several years, there have been exciting research breakthroughs linking gut health to your brain, immunology, and overall health.

-Doctors and scientists believe the bacteria balance in a Western diet is key to higher instances of obesity, diabetes, autoimmune diseases — and possibly even autism.
+Doctors and scientists believe the balance of bacteria in a Western diet is key to higher instances of obesity, diabetes, and autoimmune diseases.

 Gut Health Is Your Body’s First Line of Defense

+Inflammation is a leading cause of several dangerous ailments.
 The wrong balance of gut bacteria in the human digestive system leads to inflammation throughout the body.
-And inflammation is a leading cause of several dangerous ailments.

-So, what are we doing in the West that destroys the balance of good gut bacteria?
-Several factors led to poor gut health in the US and other Western countries.
+So, what are we doing in the West that’s destroying the balance of good gut bacteria?
+Several factors have led to poor gut health in the US and other Western countries.

 High Carb Diet